-Article 4, paragraph 7
+With respect to paragraph 7, measures taken to ensure that refusals meet the time limits and the other requirements with respect to refusals;

+Answer:

-Under general rules of administrative law, a decision involving a rejection of a request to examine an official document shall in principle contain the reasons for the refusal and also contain instructions about how to appeal the decision (sections 20 and 21 of the Administrative Procedure Act).
-The same applies when corresponding decisions rejecting an application are taken by a municipal authority or by a court dealing with a matter as a court of first instance.
-There are no explicit deadlines for drawing up decisions rejecting applications.
-The requirements concerning prompt processing that follow from current regulations and firmly established case -law have already been described, In addition, section 7 of the Administrative Procedure Act contains a general requirement that matters be handled promptly, and under chapter 2, article 15, second paragraph, of the Freedom of the Press Act, an appeal against a decision to reject a request to examine an official document has to be examined promptly.
+It follows from general principles of administrative law that a decision of an administrative authority to refuse to access an official document shall, in principle, contain the justification for the decision as well as information about how to appeal it (sections 20 and 21 of the Administrative Procedure Act).
+Reasons for the ruling and information about how to appeal it shall also be given regarding a decision of a municipal authority or by a court.
+There are no explicit provisions about a deadline by which refusal decisions must be made.
+The requirements concerning prompt processing that follow from current regulations and firmly established case law in matters of releasing documents have already been described.
+In addition, section 7 of the Administrative Procedure Act contains a general requirement that matters have to be handled promptly.
+Moreover, under chapter 2, article 15 of the Freedom of the Press Act, an appeal against a decision to refuse a request to access an official document always has to be examined promptly.

-Article 4, paragraph 8
+With respect to paragraph 8, measures taken to ensure that the requirements on charging are met.

+Answer:

-Under chapter 2, article 12 of the Freedom of the Press Act a document that may be released has to be made available free of charge at the place where it is held.
-A charge may be levied for copies (chapter 2, article 13, of the Freedom of the Press Act).
-A special ordinance on charges applies to central government authorities (SFS 1992:191).
-The charges that may be levied under it are calculated to recover costs.
-Under the general rule, the first 10 copies are free and the charge thereafter is SEK 50 plus SEK 2 per copy.
-According to the cost -price principle, municipalities are not allowed to charge fees that more than cover the costs of the service being provided.
-The basis for deciding municipal charges is set out in the charge schedules adopted by the municipal assembly.
-The Environment Information Act contains provisions stating that reasonable reimbursement may be obtained for costs associated with releasing information and that there has, in that case, to be a pre-determined schedule of charges for this.
+Under chapter 2, article 12 of the Freedom of the Press Act a document that may be released shall be made available free of charge at the place where it is held.
+A charge may be made for copies (chapter 2, article 13, of the Freedom of the Press Act).
+The Fees Ordinance (1992:191) applies to central government authorities.
+Under section 15 an authority shall make a charge if it releases a copy or a transcript of an official document following a special request.
+The charges that may be made are calculated to fully recover costs and therefore have to cover the authority's costs for paper and use of the copying machine, for example (see Parliamentary Ombudsmen 6032-10 and RÅ (Yearbook of the Supreme Administrative Court) 1985 2:9).
+If an order is for ten pages or more a fee of SEK 50 shall made under the general rule.
+A charge of SEK 2 is made for every additional page (Section 16).
+Section 15 does not provide support for charging for digital copies.
+In case law an authority has been held to have the right to make a charge under Section 4, point 8 for releasing a document in electronic form.
+(Administrative Court of Appeal in Stockholm, case 4805-14).
+According to the cost price principle, municipalities are not allowed to make charges that more than cover the costs of the service being provided.
+The basis for deciding municipal charges is set out in charge schedules adopted by the municipal assembly.
+The Act on Environmental Information held by Certain Private-sector Bodies contains provisions stating that reasonable reimbursement may be obtained for costs associated with releasing information and that there has, in that case, to be a pre-determined schedule of charges for this.
+The Act on the re-use of public administration documents (2010:566) contains provisions stating that when documents are re-used a public authority may not make charges that exceed the costs of reproducing, providing and disseminating the documents (section 7).
+This Act implements Directive 2013/37/EU on the re-use of public sector information.

+VIII.
 Obstacles encountered in the implementation of article 4

-Implementation has not resulted in any particular problems.
+Describe any obstacles encountered in the implementation of any of the paragraphs of article 4.

+Answer:

+-

 IX.
 Further information on the practical application of the provisions of article 4